-As noted earlier, samples were prepared by FSP for eleven different process conditions (plus control) to produce samples with different microstructural characteristics.
+As noted earlier, samples were prepared by FSP for four different process conditions to produce samples with different microstructural characteristics.
 The nominal process conditions and unique Condition IDs were previously listed in Table 1.
 Subject matter experts evaluated the resulting sample quality and time series data obtained from the FSP machinery during FSP experiments (including the actual process conditions that were compared to nominal conditions) to assess the quality of each experiment and identify if upsets occurred, such as a broken tool.
-Invalid samples were flagged, and samples were not tested for these FSP experiments.
-If this occurred, they are shown as N/A above in Table 2.
+No invalid samples were flagged, however significant defects were noted in the resulting samples as a result of abnormal material flow conditions.
+The observed defects were visible from the top surface for some samples, and thus referred to as "trenching" because of the visible features.
+See Attachment C for optical imagery.
+See Glass et al. (2024), Section 2.1.8 for a discussion on defects.